Rebstorm/jacks.se/posts/rust-concurrency.md

 ![Concurrency](../blog-images/concurrency.webp)

 # Concurrency And Parallelism in Rust 🦀
+Wow.
+You clicked it.
+You're in for a bit of fun, meanwhile I try to explain why Rust just kicks butt.
+But first some basics.

 ## Concurrency != Parallelism
-Devs, let's be real.
+Devs, let's get real.
 Understanding the distinction between concurrency and parallelism is crucial.

 **Concurrency** in Rust can be likened to a single chef who multitasks in the kitchen, efficiently juggling different cooking activities like chopping, boiling, and frying to manage multiple recipes simultaneously.